I-485, Application to Register Permanent Residence or Adjust Status

 Number of Pages

-07/15/19.
-We will also accept the 12/13/17 edition.
+10/15/19.
 You can find the edition date at the bottom of the page on the form and instructions.
 The edition date for the Special Instructions for Liberian Refugee Immigration Fairness Applicants is 04/08/20.

 Where to File

 Where you file your Form I-485 depends on your eligibility category.
-Go to the Direct Filing Addresses for Form I-485, Application to Register Permanent Residence or Adjust Status page to see where you should file your application.
+Go to the Direct Filing Addresses for Form I-485 page to see where you should file your application.

 Go to our Form Filing Tips page for information on how to help ensure that we will accept your application.